vaasahacklab/led-sign/README.md

 # led-sign

-Arduino based LED scroller sign
+Sketches for Arduino based LED scroller sign used for promotion.